-This blog cover the Employment issues in small businesses.
-The working time and minimum wage regulations apply to nearly all businesses.
-The working time regulations are normally enforced by the Health and Safety Executive and the Minimum Wage regulations by HMRC and you need to keep records to show compliance with the regulations.
+This blog covers Employment issues in small business.
+The working time and min wage regulations apply to all businesses.
+The working time regulations enforced by the Health and Safety Executive.
+Moreover, the Min Wage regulations by HMRC.
+Moreover, you need to keep records to show compliance with the regulations.
 There can be severe penalties for breach of the regulations.

 The 48 Hour Working Week

-The starting point is that workers have a statutory right to a maximum average working week of 48 hours.
+The starting point is that workers have a statutory right to a max average working week of 48 hours.

-- The average is worked out over a 17 week reference period, with 26 weeks in some cases or 52 weeks by agreement and can be calculated on successive 17 week periods rather than a rolling basis if the worker agrees.
-Holiday and sickness need to be taken into account, so a worker cannot be expected to work double following a weeks holiday.
+- The average is worked out over a 17 week reference period.
+With 26 weeks in some cases or 52 weeks by agreement.
+Can be calculated on successive 17 week periods rather than a rolling basis if the worker agrees.
+A holiday and sickness need to take into account.
+So a worker cannot expect to work double following a week’s holiday.

 - The rules do not apply to the self-employed and a few other areas such as junior doctors and the police.